CloudFueled/aks-workshop/src/3.08 - Setup project (Argo CD)/Exercise/README.md

 ---

-2. Create `sith-project` using the following specs:
+2. Create `dev-sith-project` using the following specs:

-- name: `sith-project`
+- name: `dev-sith-project`
 - destination namespace: `dev-imperial-fleet`
 - destination server: `https://kubernetes.default.svc`
 - the sync window schedule should start at `8AM`